GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/04.231-240/07.Beauty-For-Ashes/docs.md

 ---
+title: |
-title: 237.
-Beauty For Ashes
+    237. Beauty For Ashes - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 237.
+Beauty For Ashes.
+I sing the love of God, my Father, Whose Spirit abides within, Who changes all my grief to gladness, And pardons me all my sin.
+Tho' clouds may lower, dark and dreary, Yet He has promised to be near; He gives me sunshine for my shadow, And "beauty for ashes," here.
+He gives me joy in place of sorrow; He gives me love that casts out fear; He gives me sunshine for my shadow, And "beauty for ashes," here.
+    keywords:  |
-    keywords: Christ in Song, Beauty For Ashes, I sing the love of God, my Father, He gives me joy in place of sorrow
+        Christ in Song, adventhymnals, advent hymnals, Beauty For Ashes, I sing the love of God, my Father.
+He gives me joy in place of sorrow
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 237. BEAUTY FOR ASHES
+####  Christ in Song,

 ```txt
 1.